New Scottish law makes period products free for all - KTVZ

 The Scottish government said it became the first in the world to legally protect the right to access free period products when its Period Products Act came into force Monday.

-Under the new law, schools, colleges and universities as well as local government bodies must make a range of period products available for free in their bathrooms.
+Under the new law, schools, colleges and universities as well as local government bodies must make a range of period products such as tampons and sanitary pads available for free in their bathrooms.
 The Scottish government already invested millions of pounds since 2017 to fund free period products in educational institutions, but the law makes it a legal requirement.

 A mobile phone app also helps people find the nearest place — such as the local library or community center — where they can pick up period products.